11 min read

 Last year's business income tax return

-When preparing your current business tax return, having your prior year's return can be beneficial for several reasons: Your prior year's return can serve as a reference point to ensure consistency in reporting.
-It helps you review the information provided in the previous return and compare it with the current year's data.
-This can help identify any discrepancies, changes, or updates that need to be made.
-In addition, certain items on your tax return may require carryover information from the previous year.
-By examining your prior year's return alongside your current year's financials, you can gain a better understanding of your business's performance and identify trends or patterns.
+When preparing your current business tax return, it's useful to have the previous year's return for several reasons.
+The prior year's return can act as a guide to ensure consistent reporting.
+It allows you to review the previously provided information and compare it with the current year's figures, helping to spot any discrepancies, changes, or necessary updates.
+Moreover, some items on your tax return might need information carried over from the last year.
+Reviewing your prior year's return in conjunction with your current financials can provide insights into your business's performance and reveal any trends or patterns.

 Understanding your business structure